Reflections At Bukit Chandu: Why It Is Worth Visiting To Remember The Bravery Of A Few

 The Story of the Malay Regiment

-The ground floor of Reflections at Bukit Chandu is dedicated to telling the story of the Malay Regiment.
+As you step into Reflections at Bukit Chandu, you will get to know the story of the Malay Regiment.
+The first floor of the museum is dedicated to telling the story of the Regiment.
 This is presented across three galleries and a multimedia presentation.

 Malay Regiment